Westerdals/pro104-eksamen-gruppe11/docs/README.md

 To be able to create a project, you need to specify the name of the project.
 Then you will be asked to add Start and End date, and project description.
 Once the project is created, you have the opportunity to click on the project that have been created, and you will be directly moved to Project manager page.
 (as well, as you have the opportunity to go to project-manager page by use of the navbar).
-In there you create a tasks with start/end date and priority level.
+In there you can create a tasks with start/end date and priority level.
 You can also create you own team, by click on teams once you are in Project Manager page, you can add members to your team, add roles and tasks as well.
 Once the tasks are created you have also the ability to move them through the different stages.
-During the project you have ability to change the status from not started, to work-in-progress og finished.
+During the project you have ability to change the status on tasks from not started, to work-in-progress og finished.
 As well as you have ability to see which member is working on what.
 Once,you go to profile, you be able to see user information, as well as user's active projects.